Sizzling out? As peak barbecue season begins, fewer Americans are buying grills - KESQ

 Market leaders like higher-end grill manufacturer Traeger, once a pandemic darling, reported its latest quarter’s grill sales were $76.8 million — a plunge from the $156.1 million the company raked in during the second quarter of 2021.

-Best-selling grill brand Weber has also seen unit shares decline since 2020, according to data from Traqline.
+Best-selling grill brand Weber has also seen its market share decline since 2020, according to data from TraQline.
 (Weber did not respond to CNN’s request for comment.)
 Home Depot also reported pressure in more expensive patio and garden equipment, including grills, during its first quarter in May, part of a larger dip in sales and earnings.

 And it’s not just the big brands.
 Local stores that sell grills and other backyard cooking gear similarly reported demand dropping.